emirror-de/papercolor-zed/README.md

 ## Acknowledgments

-- Inspired by the original [PaperColor theme for Vim](https://github.com/NLKNguyen/papercolor-theme) by NLKNguyen
+- This is a faithful port of the original [PaperColor theme for Vim](https://github.com/NLKNguyen/papercolor-theme) by NLKNguyen
+- Colors and design philosophy maintained from the original Vim theme
+- Adapted for Zed's modern UI elements while preserving the core aesthetic
 - Built for Zed editor version 0.198.5 and later
 - Thanks to the Zed community for their excellent documentation and tools